atomicdata-dev/atomic-data-docs/src/core/json-ad.md

 - Numbers can be [Integers](https://atomicdata.dev/datatypes/integer), [Timestamps](https://atomicdata.dev/datatypes/timestamp) or [Floats](https://atomicdata.dev/datatypes/float).
 - JSON booleans map to [Booleans](https://atomicdata.dev/datatypes/boolean).
 - JSON strings can be many datatypes, including [String](https://atomicdata.dev/datatypes/string), [Markdown](https://atomicdata.dev/datatypes/markdown), [Date](https://atomicdata.dev/datatypes/date) or other.
 - Nested JSON Objects are Nested Resources.
-A Nested Resource can either be anonymous (without an `@id` subject) or a regular Nested Resource with an `@id` subject.
+A Nested Resource can either be _Anonymous_ (without an `@id` subject) or a Named Nested Resource with an `@id` subject.
+Everywhere a Subject URL can be used as a value (i.e. all properties with the datatype [atomicURL](https://atomicdata.dev/datatypes/atomicURL)), a Nested Resource can be used instead.
+This also means that an item in an `ResourceArray` can be a Nested Resource.
-- The root data structure must either be a regular Resource, or an Array.
+- The root data structure must either be a Named Resource (with an `@id`), or an Array containing Named Resources.
 When you want to describe multiple Resources in one JSON-AD document, use an array as the root item.

 Let's look at an example JSON-AD Resource: